Matshacks/MBJ/README.md

 # Minecraft Bot Dashboard

-## Overview

-This is a full-stack web application that provides a dashboard interface for managing and monitoring a Minecraft bot.
+👉 **[Launch the App](https://matshacks.githubfull-stack web application that provides a dashboard interface for managing and monitoring a Minecraft bot.
 The application consists of a React frontend with a Node.js/Express backend, using PostgreSQL for data storage and WebSocket connections for real-time communication.
 The bot is currently configured to connect to example.com:12345 with fully editable server configuration.

 ## User Preferences